ritabc/journal-app-frontend/README.md

 ## The Goal

 The goal of this JournalRecorder application was to demonstrate a working knowledge of the above tools and frameworks while making a functional application.
 A new user can come to the site, and after authentication with Google Sign In, the application is 'seeded' with default journals and notes to show a typical use case.
 In order for the application to be realistically functional for the user, they can choose to 'wipe' the default journals & notes, and create their own journals and notes.
-Try it out here: https://journal-recorder.herokuapp.com/

 ## Further TODOs: